 The jicama is a vegetable root much like a potato.
 It has a thick skin and white flesh that has a texture similar to an apple (crunchy) and a flavor similar to a potato or water chestnut.
 It has about 9 grams of carbs and 5 grams of fiber (4 net carbs) per serving.
 That makes it a low-carb plant suitable for low-carb or keto diets.
 You can find jicama in the produce section of many grocery stores and health food stores.
 Select jicama with smooth, unblemished skin.
 You should be able to run your fingernail across part of the jicama and the skin will come off.
 Choosing small to medium jicama is best for flavor and, if you’re using one, for fitting in your mandoline slicer.

 - Cut off one end of the jicama and then peel it.

-- Using a mandoline slicer on the thinnest setting (use the mandoline pusher to protect your fingers), carefully run the jicama over the blades, creating thin slices.
+- Using a mandoline slicer (paid link) on the thinnest setting (use the mandoline pusher to protect your fingers), carefully run the jicama over the blades, creating thin slices.

 - You should get between 18 and 20 slices.
 Set these aside.

 - Prepare the jackfruit carnitas or your favorite plant-based taco filling.